veekaybee/veekaybee.github.io/_posts/2017-09-26-python-packaging.md

 6) All of the code gets translated at run-time to byte code using the CPython interpreter.
 Python generates a copy of the file with the `.pyc` extension in a folder called `__pycache__`.

-If you want to take a look at what the byte code of your program looks like, [digging into it](http://akaptur.com/blog/2013/08/14/python-bytecode-fun-with-dis/) can be fun.
+If you want to see what the byte code of our program looks like, [digging into it](http://akaptur.com/blog/2013/08/14/python-bytecode-fun-with-dis/) can be fun.

 7) As the code is executed, Python reads all of our objects and loops.
 The interpreter allocates memory to the code and the special Python strucutres for each object are created.
 This is where the `id` for each object is created, and why we can call these things after we run the code.